While many injuries heal over time, traumatic harm can have a permanent impact on someone. These are commonly known as catastrophic injuries.

 Given the devastating impact these injuries can have on a person’s life, it is vital that they seek legal counsel immediately.
 With skilled legal guidance, it could be possible to recover compensation for these injuries.

-What Kinds of Accidents Could Cause Catastrophic Harm?
+Types of Accidents That Could Cause Catastrophic Harm

 Any type of incident that could give rise to a typical personal injury claim could also lead to a catastrophic injury claim.
 The difference between these two types of cases is the severity of harm suffered by the plaintiff, not the specific action that caused it.
 Accordingly, a nearby catastrophic injury attorney could help file suit over life-altering damage suffered in various contexts, including workplace accidents, defective consumer products, mistakes by medical professionals, and even slips and falls.